This sensational stuffed pork chops recipe comes from a wonderful cookbook called Steak with Friends: At Home, with Rick Tramonto.

 His hint?
 Make sure the grill is very hot before putting the chops on the clean, well-oiled grilling grid.

 Stuffed Pork Chops Recipe with Mushroom-Sausage Stuffing

-- About 1/2 pound day-old Italian bread, ciabatta, or sourdough bread, torn into chunks or cut into cubes
+- 8 ounces Italian bread, ciabatta, or sourdough bread, day old, torn into chunks or cut into cubes

 - Kosher salt and freshly ground black pepper